GerlechJen/Credit_Risk_Analysis/README.md

 Even when it's balanced accuracy and average F-score were above 90%, it's F-score for high-risk prediction was no better than 0.16.
 In the end, I would advise against using any of these algorithms, as it would put creditors as too great of risk being unable to accurately predict who the high-risk clients/debtors would be.

+If we approve a loan for a high risk client it will be a loss to the bank.
+Also if we reject loans to people who are worth it the bank wil also be losing the clients.
+So in this case we would want to find a rightbalance between these two which is when f1 comes to play.
+Accuracy is also very important as it accounts for both recall and precision.

 ----

 **Completed by:** Jennifer Anno-Kusi